CASA DE SANTO ANTÓNIO DE BRITIANDE - BRITIANDE, LAMEGO

 Casa de Santo António de Britiande is situated in the outskirts of the famous Douro Valley in Britiande itself, a village frequently featured in medieval documents.
 It is believed that the front of the house was built in the 16th century.
 The house has a 17th century adjoining chapel containing remarkable panels of azulejos (tiles), a nostalgic altar and a valuable ceiling in gilt carved wood.
-This manor house still keeps its memories of being a place of rest for the monks of Ferreirim Convent (1,5km).
+This manor house still keeps its memories of being a place of rest for the monks of the Ferreirim Convent (1,5km).

 An inviting swimming pool and pleasant cycling routes are some of the leisure opportunities at the guests' disposal.